prabhasp/formhub.R/README.md

 For most of the examples, I use the [ggplot2](http://ggplot2.org) library, which is an amazing data visualization library worth every minute of your time spent learning it.

-Installing formhub.R
+Installing ona.R
 --------------------
-The package for formhub.R in R is simply called `formhub`.
+The package for ona.R in R is simply called `ona`.
 For now, it cannot be installed from CRAN, but using Hadley Wickam's excellent `devtools` package, you can install it directly from github.
 To install (or upgrade), run the following commands from your R terminal:

     install.packages('devtools')
     library(devtools)
-    install_github("formhub.R", username="SEL-Columbia")
+    install_github("ona.R", username="onaio")
-    library(formhub)
+    library(ona)

 And voila!
-The `formhub` package is installed in your R system!
+The `ona` package is installed in your R system!
 You can check by running:

     help(formhubDownload)